drandarov-io/civ-vi-mod-enhanced-civil-infrastructure/README.txt

 Since it changes parts of [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2331527458]"Port Lime - Bridge District"[/url], that mod is highly recommended, however it is not required.

+[h2]Some design ideas behind this mod:[h2]
+[quote]
+[list]
+[*] Improve unit mobility with roads
+[*] Improve strategic naval mobility with more canals [*] Increase the maintanance of Civil Infrastructure and add domestic trade route yields to convert gold into food, production and culture
+[*] You can now build cities focused on providing food or production to your other cities through trade routes [*] Make Military Engineer more useful by making things they improve more useful ("Enhanced Military Infrastructure" may come at some point)
+[/list]
+[/quote]

 Full list of changes below (if you have balance suggestions, please post them in the comments):

 [h1]Changes[/h1]
 [h2]Roads[/h2]